cbrnr/python-intro-short/01-Basics/01-Basics.md

 ![https://xkcd.com/353/](https://imgs.xkcd.com/comics/python.png)
 (https://xkcd.com/353/)

-Here are some facts about Python (some of which might reflect my personal opinion):
+Here are some facts about Python:

 - Simple, elegant, and fun to learn and use
 - Open source (not only [free as in beer but also free as in speech](https://en.wikipedia.org/wiki/Gratis_versus_libre))
 - Cross-platform (Python runs on Windows, macOS, and Linux)
-- General-purpose programming language (Python is not specifically designed to be extremely good in one particular area such as statistics &ndash; it can be used for many different applications including data analysis, web servers, graphical user interfaces, programming the [Raspberry Pi](https://www.raspberrypi.org/), and so on)
+- General-purpose programming language (Python is not specifically designed to be extremely good in one particular area such as statistics &ndash; it can be used for many different applications including data science, web servers, graphical user interfaces, programming the [Raspberry Pi](https://www.raspberrypi.org/), ...)
 - Batteries included approach (the so-called [standard library](https://docs.python.org/3/library/) shipping with Python contains many useful things ready for use)
 - Huge amount of [third-party packages](https://pypi.org/) that implement even more useful things
 - Large and friendly community (Pythonistas)

 Python was first released by [Guido van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum) way back in 1991, and its popularity has skyrocketed in the past few years.
-While there are many ways to measure popularity of a programming language, the [TIOBE index](https://www.tiobe.com/tiobe-index/) simply counts the number of search engine results for queries containing the name of the programming language.
+While there are many ways to measure the popularity of a programming language, the [TIOBE index](https://www.tiobe.com/tiobe-index/) simply counts the number of search engine results for queries containing the name of the programming language.
 According to this index, the most popular programming languages in January 2022 were:

 | Rank  | Programming language | Rating
 | -----:| ---------------------| ------: